ADR-060: Agent tool invocation, framework-layer composition, and LLM-mediated error handling

 Three architectural questions were entangled:

-- How does a tool in one context reach data or behavior in another context?
-TA-12 D13 had pencilled in framework-layer composition for
+/api/decidepath.
+A single answer was needed before tool patterns could be designed. - How does a tool in one context reach data or behavior in another context?
+Two mechanisms had been pencilled in — framework-layer composition for

 This ADR resolves the cross-cutting contract for agent tool invocation, including the three architectural questions above.